Thinking about the keto diet with a thyroid problem?

-We'll talk more about the negatives below, but for now, let's focus on the positives and how these may positively impact your thyroid.
+We'll talk more about the negatives below, but for now, let's focus on the positives and how the ketogenic diet may help improve your thyroid.

-Several studies have shown that weight loss is usually associated with a decline in free T3, total T3, and an increase in reverse T3 (1), but this doesn't explain the whole picture.
+Several studies have shown that weight loss is usually associated with a decline in free T3, total T3, and an increase in reverse T3 (1).

-What is the "standard" way to lose weight?
+What is the "standard" advice given to thyroid patients that want to lose weight?

-So, all of the studies that we have which show this trend occur as a result of calorie-restricted diets.
+It means that the studies which show how weight loss impacts thyroid function occur as a result of weight loss from calorie-restricted diets.

 If you want to lose weight long-term, then this is absolutely NOT the way to do it because these types of diets WILL damage your metabolism and your thyroid.

-If done correctly, and if it is not associated with calorie restriction, then the ketogenic diet can help with weight loss which may positively impact your thyroid.
+If the keto diet is done correctly, and if it is not associated with significant or sustained calorie restriction, then it can help with weight loss which may then improve your thyroid.